tanvir-git/odoo-documentation/content/applications/services/helpdesk/overview/sla.rst

 .. image:: sla/new_sla.png
    :align: center
    :height: 340
-   :alt: View of an SLA form in Odoo Helpdesk
+   :alt: View of an SLA form in CoquiAPPs Helpdesk

 | Choose to which **Team** the policy is relevant and the **Minimum Priority** a ticket needs to
   have for the policy to be applied.